 The key is to know your targeted audience, tweet at times they are most likely to see your tweet in their feed, which can fill up with 500 tweets within a minute, pushing yours far off the page.
 Tweet at optimal times, but not so much that your own tweets sent page looks like an endless list of the same tweet.
 Bit.ly, to its credit, does note, “by understanding the simple characteristics of each social network, you can publish your content at exactly the right time for it to reach the maximum number of people.”

 This also brings up the practice of mobile marketing.
 Have you made your site mobile friendly?
 If not, you are sorely behind the times and being left behind quickly.
 Think of it as jumping off a speedboat at night.
 Within 60 seconds you will be lost and either drown or be eaten by sharks… the sharks being your competition.

-With a mobile site and mobile marketing to smart phones, an opt-in list will give you a willing audience who will read your messages sent directly to them.
-Better then a tweet, more ROI then email marketing and simple to maintain an active database.
+With a mobile site and mobile marketing to smartphones, an opt-in list will give you a willing audience who will read your messages sent directly to them.
+Better than a tweet, more ROI than email marketing and simple to maintain an active database.